Welcome to my Affiliate Institute review.

 Affiliate Institute is an affiliate marketing training company that teaches people how to start an affiliate marketing business.
 The company provides various levels of memberships.

 The truth is, affiliate marketing is an excellent opportunity to create an online income.
-I’ve been doing this for over two years now and had my fair share of success.
+I’ve been doing this for over two years now and have had my fair share of success.

 It’s not an easy business, but it pays off large dividends to those who are willing to stick to it until success.